FirelyTeam/firely-docs/vonk/facade/projectsetup.rst

 Starting your project
 ---------------------

-In this step, you will create and setup your project to start building the facade.
+In this step, you will create and set up your project to start building the facade.

 Create new project
 ^^^^^^^^^^^^^^^^^^